nairsrijith/aba-services-app/README.md

    - Group clients by active/inactive status

 - **Session Management**
-   - Record therapy and supervision sessions
+   - Add, update, delete therapy and supervision sessions
-   - CRUD operations for sessions (admin and user roles)
+   - Calendar view for visualizing and scheduling sessions
+   - File attachments for session documentation
+   - Future date scheduling capabilities
+   - Bulk upload and delete operations
+   - Role-based access control for session management
-   - Categorize sessions by activity type
+   - Calendar view for scheduling and viewing sessions by client or employee
+   - Attach files to sessions (e.g., session notes, reports)
+   - Schedule sessions in advance (future dates allowed)
+   - Click on calendar dates to quickly add new sessions
+   - Bulk delete sessions with dependency checks

 - **Invoicing**
    - Generate invoices for clients based on session data and activity rates